-Firing Characterization
+173 Firing Characterization

-Neuronal firing is a complex phenomenon and classification of firing is required for comparisons 176 of firing across cell types and between conditions.
-Here we focus on the classification of two aspects of firing: rheobase (smallest injected current at which the cell fires an action potential) 178 and the initial shape of the frequency-current (fI) curve.
-The quantification of the inital shape of 179 the fI curve using by computing the area under the curve (AUC) is a measure of the initial firing at 180 currents above rheobase (Figure 1A).
-The characterization of firing with AUC and rheobase enables 181 determination of general increases or decreases in firing based on current-firing relationships, with 182 the upper left quadrant ( $+\Delta AUC$ and $-\Delta rheobase$ ) indicate an increase in firing, whereas the bottom 183 right quadrant ( $-\Delta$ AUC and $+\Delta$ rheobase) is indicative of decreased firing (Figure 1B).
-In the lower left and upper right quadrants, the effects on firing are more nuance and cannot easily be described 185 as a gain or loss of excitability.
-186
+Neuronal firing is a complex phenomenon and classification of firing is needed for comparability 174 across cell types.
+Here we focus on the classification of two aspects of firing: rheobase (smallest 175 injected current at which the cell fires an action potential) and the initial shape of the frequency-176 current (fI) curve.
+The quantification of the inital shape of the fI curve using by computing the area 177 under the curve (AUC) is a measure of the initial firing at currents above rheobase (Figure 1A).
+178 The characterization of firing with AUC and rheobase enables determination of general increases or decreases in firing based on current-firing relationships, with the upper left quadrant ( $+\Delta AUC$ 180 and $-\Delta$ rheobase) indicate an increase in firing, whereas the bottom right quadrant ( $-\Delta$ AUC and 181 $+\Delta$ rheobase) is indicative of decreased firing (Figure 1B).
+In the lower left and upper right quad-